 - Around Town – local dining, entertainment and hotel options.

 “In the past, cell service during and immediately after football games has been inconsistent,” said TTI Senior Research Engineer and project supervisor Tim Lomax.
 “The app has static maps that will still be available even without a good connection.
 Having a plan before you get to town will be very helpful.”

-All this information is available on the Destination Aggieland app, which is free in the Apple App Store and on Google Play, and available for download at gameday.12thMan.com or through the university’s iPhone app, TAMUmobile at the Gameday link.
+All this information is available on the Destination Aggieland app, which is free in the Apple App Store, and available for download at gameday.12thMan.com or through the university’s iPhone app, TAMUmobile at the Gameday link.